Photography was first invented in the 1800s, inspired by the “camera obscura.”

 Notice, as well, how photographic styles have changed over time.
 Portraits were once the most common type of photography.
 Is that still true today?

-For an added challenge, use some words from our list above to describe the images you find!
+For an added challenge, use some words from the list I compiled to describe the images you find!